functionguyy/technical_art/C_tutorials/c_variables.md

 contains statements that specify the computing operations to be done, and variables store values used during the computation.

-In this article, you will learn what a variable in C means.
-You will how to declare variables.
-You will learn about the different types of variables and the kind of values they can store.
-You will learn how to print the values stored in different types of variables using `printf`.
-You will learn how to declare different types of variables.
-You will learn how to assign values to variables.
-You will learn about the `ASCII` character set.
-You will learn about the different scopes of variables in C.
+In this article, you will learn the meaning of a variable in C, how to declare a variable and how to assign values to variables.
+You will learn about the different types of variables and the kind of values they can store and, how to print the values stored in different types of variables using `printf`.
+You will also learn about the `ASCII` character set and the different scopes of variables in C. After reading this article you will have a good understanding of variables in C and all it nuances.

 ## What is a variable in C?
 In C, a variable is a symbolic name that represents a particular